libmapper/libmapper-max/doc/tutorial_maxmsp_multiobj.md

 order to derive physical meaning.
 What you choose to expose as outputs of your device is entirely application-dependent.

-You can even publish both "/sensor1/position" and "/sensor1/voltage" if desired, in order to expose both processed and raw data.
+You can even publish both "sensor1/position" and "sensor1/voltage" if desired, in order to expose both processed and raw data.
 Keep in mind that these will not take up significant processing time, and _zero_ network bandwidth, if they are not mapped.

 ### Receiving signals

-Receiving signals is even easier: create a `[map.in]` object with a name and type, and updates for this signal will be routed to its outlet.
-The arguments for the `[map.in]` object are identical to `[map.out]`.
+Receiving signals is even easier: create a `[mpr.in]` object with a name and type, and updates for this signal will be routed to its outlet.
+The arguments for the `[mpr.in]` object are identical to `[mpr.out]`.

 Let's try making two devices in the same patch for testing.